 - Wear it for only a few minutes at first, gradually increasing the time as tolerated.
 If you’re experiencing pain anywhere, don’t wear it.
 If I wear mine too long, it bothers my lower back.

-- Get a vest with adjustable weights and start small.
+- Get a vest with adjustable weights and start very small, with only one weight insert.

 - Move slowly.
 Your center of gravity is higher and your balance will be challenged.